6 easiest orchids to grow, with longwood’s greg griffis

 Greg Griffis’s own orchid history is an inspiration: He first became aware of orchids in 2009.
 Studying Music Education at West Chester University, he lived close to Longwood, and attended the 2010 Orchid Show there, where he purchased his first plant.
 One plant quickly became 20.
 Greg was hooked.

 He has since worked for Parkside Orchid Nursery, Hilo Orchid Farm in Hawaii, and at the start of 2015, found himself back where it all began: Greg became the orchid grower at Longwood.
-He also teaches the garden’s popular beginning orchid class.
+He also teaches the garden’s popular beginning orchid class and a free online version, too.

 The theme of our conversation was “6 Orchids Everyone Should Own”—a bold suggestion, I know, but I think we’re up to the task, gardeners.
 (One is Paphiopedilum spicerianum, in the photo at the top of the page.)
 Read along as you listen to the Jan.
 25, 2016 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).